 There may be times when it is appropriate for an AE to ask a series editor or a member of a series editorial board to provide a peer review.
 Different presses may have different policies about using series editors or members of a series editorial board as peer reviewers.
 The AE should be careful to avoid conflict of interest when asking series editors to serve as reviewers and such a review ought to be balanced by at least one external reader.

 What constitutes a conflict of interest that would prevent someone from acting as peer reviewer?

-Obviously, AEs should steer clear of relatives, existing or previous connections by marriage or serious relationship, and an author’s dissertation advisor.
+AEs should steer clear of relatives, existing or previous connections by marriage or serious relationship, and an author’s dissertation advisor.
 Best practice also dictates avoiding reports from colleagues at the same institution, members of the author’s dissertation committee, members of the author’s graduate student cohort, and close friends or collaborators.
-There are myriad gray areas that may require further discussion: the enlistment of former or preexisting collaborators, such as volume coeditors or paper coauthors, for example, should be weighed carefully.
-Best practice is to err on the side of avoiding perceived conflicts.
+There are myriad gray areas that may require further discussion; the enlistment of former or preexisting collaborators, such as volume coeditors or paper coauthors, for example, should be weighed carefully.
+Best practice is to err on the side of avoiding conflict or the perception of conflict.
 In certain circumstances exceptions may be made in consultation with the AE’s supervisor.